singerdmx/flutter-quill/quill_native_bridge/quill_native_bridge/README.md

 ## 🔧 Platform Configuration

-To support copying images to the clipboard to be accessed by other apps, you need to configure your Android project.
+To support copying images to the system clipboard on **Android**.
+A platform configuration setup is required.
 If not set up, a warning will appear in the log during debug mode only if `copyImageToClipboard` was called without configuring the Android project.
+An exception with less details will be thrown in production mode.

 > **IMPORTANT**
+>
-> This is only required on **Android** platform for this feature.
+> This configuration is required on **Android** platform for using `copyImageToClipboard`.
-> Should be able to use other features on **Android** if `copyImageToClipboard` is not being used.
+> Other features on Android will work without it if this method isn't used.
+> For more information, refer to the [Android FileProvider documentation](https://developer.android.com/reference/androidx/core/content/FileProvider).

 **1. Update `AndroidManifest.xml`**